Cooper (profession): Etymology

+The word "cooper" is derived from Middle Dutch or Middle Low German kūper 'cooper' from kūpe 'cask', in turn from Latin cupa 'tun, barrel'.
+The word was adopted in England as an occupational surname, Cooper.

+The art and skill of coopering refers to the manufacture of wooden casks, or barrels.
+The facility in which casks are made is referred to as a cooperage.

 History

 Traditionally, a cooper is someone who makes wooden, staved vessels, held together with wooden or metal hoops and possessing flat ends or heads.
 Examples of a cooper's work include casks, barrels, buckets, tubs, butter churns, vats, hogsheads, firkins, tierces, rundlets, puncheons, pipes, tuns, butts, troughs, pins and breakers.

-Traditionally, a hooper was the man who fitted the wooden or metal hoops around the barrels or buckets that the cooper had made, essentially an assistant to the cooper.
+A hooper was the man who fitted the wooden or metal hoops around the barrels or buckets that the cooper had made, essentially an assistant to the cooper.
 The English name Hooper is derived from that profession.
-With time, many coopers took on the role of the hooper themselves.
+Over time, coopers took on the role of the hooper themselves.

 Antiquity

 An Egyptian wall-painting in the tomb of Hesy-Ra, dating to 2600 BC, shows a wooden tub made of staves, bound together with wooden hoops, and used to measure.
 Another Egyptian tomb painting dating to 1900 BC shows a cooper and tubs made of staves in use at the grape harvest.
 Palm-wood casks were reported in use in ancient Babylon.
 In Europe, buckets and casks dating to 200 BC have been found preserved in the mud of lake villages.
 A lake village near Glastonbury dating to the late Iron Age has yielded one complete tub and a number of wooden staves.

 The Roman historian Pliny the Elder reports that cooperage in Europe originated with the Gauls in Alpine villages where they stored their beverages in wooden casks bound with hoops.
 Pliny identified three types of coopers: ordinary coopers, wine coopers and coopers who made large casks.
 Large casks contained more and longer staves and were correspondingly more difficult to assemble.
 Roman coopers tended to be independent tradesmen, passing their skills on to their sons.
 The Greek geographer Strabo records wooden pithoi (casks) were lined with pitch to stop leakage and preserve the wine.
 Barrels were sometimes used for military purposes.
 Julius Caesar used catapults to hurl barrels of burning tar into towns under siege to start fires.
-Empty barrels were sometimes used to make pontoon bridges to cross rivers.

 Empty casks were used to line the walls of shallow wells from at least Roman times.
 Such casks were found in 1897 during archaeological excavation of Roman Silchester in Britain.
 They were made of Pyrenean silver fir and the staves were one and a half inches thick and featured grooves where the heads fitted.
 They had Roman numerals scratched on the surface of each stave to help with reassembly.